AminMohsenifar/The-EAMRF-forest-change-detection-method/Code/README.txt

 2.2.
 The function 'GenerateD_F' takes the variables 'Image1', 'Image2', and 'Sensor' to compute the proposed difference image 'D_F'.

 2.3.
-The function 'EAMRF' returns the binary change map 'L_EAMRF' in which the labels 1 and 2 represent the changed and unchanged areas, respectively.
+The function 'EAMRFm' returns the binary change map 'L_EAMRF' in which the labels 1 and 2 represent the changed and unchanged areas, respectively.

 2.4.
 The function 'Evaluation' compares the produced change map with the ground truth data to provide a quantitative validation report.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------